armanjindal/garden/content/digital-garden/Independent Study/Process Document - Power Users.md

 Related Notes :
 - [The Closed World - Computers and the Politics of Discourse in Cold War America](digital-garden/Book%20Notes/The%20Closed%20World%20-%20Computers%20and%20the%20Politics%20of%20Discourse%20in%20Cold%20War%20America.md)

 Note to Self - Be less impressed and more involved.
 Follow your curiosity here.
+You love this, and this is you.
 Make the task something you enjoy doing.
-Write, even if it just a little every damn day.
+Write, even if it is just a little every damn day.

 24/12/22
 TODO Before sending to Matt Jones:
 - [ ] Citations & Bibliography
 - [ ]  Clean up section III summary
 - [ ] Proof Read
-- [ ] Send across to MJ and ask if he'd be interested in
+- [ ] Send across to MJ and ask if he'd be interested in using Git

-Reading List:
+Winter Reading List:
 - [ ] Christopher Kelty - The Participant
+- [ ] Computing Taste
 - [ ] Foucoult - Sexuality
 - [ ] Gabriella  - Hacker Politics: Three Ethical Moments in Debian